dntstck/HvN-VanillaCore/README.md

 # VanillaCore   M2

 - The "core" folder is the most recent version of the core (without debug cores).

-Do not forget about the lib.
+- Lib
 1. Cryptopp 5.6.5
 2. Boost 1.65.1
 3. Minilzo 2.09